omar0ali/AWS-SiteTiSiteVPN-Guide/README.md

 Make sure to add SSH security group, we will want to connect to it later.

->[!NOTE] Security Groups Rules
+>[!NOTE]
-You can assign your public IP address to limit access to that instance for secure login.
+>**Security Groups Rules**: You can assign your public IP address to limit access to that instance for secure login.
 To do this, make sure to select _My IP_ from _Source type_.
 This ensures that only your home public IP address is allowed to connect to the instance.

 ![](./screenshots/Pasted%20image%2020241025205600.png)

->[!NOTE] Instance Public IP address
+>[!NOTE]
 >Copy the public ip address of the created instance, we will be needing that later for the *Customer Gateway* as well as to login to that instance.

 Also, we will need to stop Source and Destination check from the instance.